grz0zrg/fsynth/README.md

 ## Tips and tricks

-- If you enable the *monophonic* setting, you have the RGB output for live coding visuals which can be fully synchronized with the synthesized sounds, sounds will be synthesized by using the alpha channel
 - Pressing F11 in the GLSL code editor make the editor fullscreen (as an overlay)
 - You can feed the display content of any apps on your desktop (such as GIMP or Krita) by streaming your desktop as a camera (**v4l2loopback** and **ffmpeg** is useful to pull of this on Linux)